ComScore

 • Why I Love It: <10 ingredients, beginner-friendly, kid-friendly

-Valentine’s Day sprinkles make them holiday-ready, but you could also swap in toasted coconut, chopped nuts or a chocolate dip.
+Valentine’s Day sprinkles make these holiday-ready, but you could also swap in toasted coconut, chopped nuts or a chocolate dip instead.
 The red food coloring is optional, but adds a festive touch.

 • Time Commitment: 5 minutes